The Meg (2018) - Review

 The_Meg01-1024x446.jpg

 Fast-forward 5 years and now there's this research facility close to China and Chinese people, who will appear later in the movie, to appeal to that massive populace of movie-goers in Asia.
-Or maybe it's just a research facility that is placed by the Mariana trench to conduct some deep sea research; my cynicism won't let me decide which.
+Or maybe it's just a research facility that is placed by the Mariana Trench to conduct some deep sea research; my cynicism won't let me decide which.
 Anyway, this facility is run by your usual movie group of rag-tag scientists and engineers who are interested in making a big discovery using fancy technology and stupid decisions that no one would make in real life.
-Naturally, the whole thing is funded by a billionaire (Rainn Wilson) who only cares about the fame and fortune and not about saving the planet, or whatever.
+Naturally, the whole thing is funded by a billionaire (Rainn Wilson) who only cares about fame and fortune and not about saving the planet, or whatever.
 Yada, yada, yada, something goes wrong in the trench expedition, Jonas is contacted to rescue them because it turns out that he IS the best, a big shark shows up, uh-oh we gotta go kill it.

 Sound like every other horror/shark movie you've ever seen?
-Of course it does.
+Of course, it does.
 Did you need me to tell you this information in order for you to know?
 No, you could have guessed all this from the trailer.
 If you were already going to watch The Meg, you certainly didn't need to read the reviews; you probably knew what it was from the start.
 It's basically the Piranha 3D movie from a decade ago, but less silly.
 There are still jokes and some of those jokes are still funny, but it doesn't quite have the over-the-top goofiness of Piranha, which might be a positive or a negative depending on who you are.

 The_Meg03-1024x436.jpg

 The Meg is just wholly unoriginal and to expect otherwise is setting yourself up for disappointment.
 Yet, the part of the film that was perhaps the most intriguing to me had nothing to do with the actual plot of the film.
 I was completely perplexed about the point of the ex-wife character (Jessica McNamee).
 Her main purpose in the film is to motivate Jonas to do one more rescue mission and to be the best again, but after that, there's no point to her character because the actual love interest Suyin (Bingbing Li) is the main female focus for the rest of the movie.
-The ex-wife shows up again at some point to remind you that she still exists and it seems like everyone, including the ex, just says to Jonas "you should go with Suyin.
+The ex-wife shows up again at some point to remind you that she still exists and it seems like everyone, including the ex, just says to Jonas "You should go with Suyin.
 She likes you."
 I guess they were friends and then it was a mutual break-up, but not really because she didn't believe him from the scene in the beginning?
 I don't know.
-It would have been simpler if she was his sister or someone else of significance in his life that would have brought him back, because that is really the only purpose this character serves.
+It would have been simpler if she was his sister or someone else of significance in his life that would have brought him back because that is really the only purpose this character serves.

 Other than the weird ex-wife subplot, the movie is pretty straightforward.
 There are numerous references to Jaws scattered throughout its runtime, with even a camera-angle accurate retelling of a particular scene from Jaws with Chinese actors, who are wearing costumes that are reminiscent of the scene.
 It doesn't really improve my opinion of The Meg at all, but it caught my attention, nonetheless.
 I suppose it takes a few risks by doing this.
 Little moments where it reminds you of every other shark movie that has come before it might improve your opinion because you can recognize that it's self-aware, or it can hurt the experience if you consider the fact that The Meg is just a 90-minute cliche that is trying to be China's new Jaws.
-But maybe that's what you want out of a shark movie these days, because it's unlikely anyone is ever going to make one as good as Jaws anyway.
+But maybe that's what you want out of a shark movie these days because it's unlikely anyone is ever going to make one as good as Jaws anyway.

 The_Meg02-1024x443.jpg